 Need a simple SSL which will work in all browsers?

-Why and when would one need a SSL certificate in the first place?
-Well, if you got a WordPress site (replace this with your favorite CMS/framework) which has any kind of authorization form, then you need an SSL, because you probably don’t want usernames and passwords flying over the Internet in plain text.
+Why and when would one need an SSL certificate in the first place?
+Well, if you got a WordPress site (replace this with your favorite CMS/framework) that has any kind of authorization form, then you need an SSL because you probably don't want usernames and passwords flying over the Internet in plain text.

 Besides we should also make a remark, that for applications like online shops or pretty much any apps working with various sorts of confidential information, you might need a non-free SSL.
 There is a number of reasons for that.
 The main reasons are the following: